-The top of the wall was alive with activity, both zombies and warlocks patrolling on high alert, and I saw a pair of gargoyles circling above them as well.
+The top of the wall was alive with activity, zombies and warlocks were patrolling on high alert, and I saw a pair of gargoyles circling above them as well.
 Almost at once, the complement of lookouts patrolling the perimeter saw me approaching, though I couldn’t tell if they recognized who I was or not.
 I waved, and the effort of raising my arm above my head brought so much pain that I nearly passed out.

 I fell to my knees.
 When the front gate started swinging outward a few seconds later, I smiled.
-Helvegen was leading the charge, several others behind her with what appeared to be a pair of winged gargoyles as well.
+Helvegen was leading the charge, several others behind her with what appeared to be a pair of winged gargoyles came as well.

 I didn’t have enough strength to greet my party.
-I simply closed my eyes and let them go to work.
+I closed my eyes and let them get to work.
 A potion was roughly forced down my throat, and then two heavy claws dug into my shoulders.
 Another set wrapped around my ankles.
 Then I was aloft, flying back to the necropolis with the magical effects of a healing potion starting to calm my tormented mind.

 I awoke some time later, and I could see a faint purple light through my eyelids.
 I was in my room.
 Bandages covered almost every inch of my body, and my muscles creaked and groaned when I tried in vain to sit up.

 “You need more rest,” a woman’s voice said from my left.
 It was Helvegen.